thetizzo/thetizzo.github.io/_drafts/how-i-built-this-site.md

 title:  How I Built This Site
 ---

 One day recently, I decided to start a blog.
-I've tried this several times in the past but the project always seems to die when I try to figure out what to build it with or how to host it.
+I've tried this several times in the past but the project always seems to die when it comes to figuring out what technology to use or how to host it.

 I’ve tried several platforms; Wordpress, Blogger, and even building the Classic Rails Blog™️ more than once.
-All of those solutions seem require a ton of work just to maintain the site.
-What I really want is something that will be easy to set up, host, and will allow me to spend time on more interesting problems.
+All of those solutions seem to require a ton of work just to maintain the site.
+What I really want is something that is easy to set up, host, and will allow me to spend time on more interesting problems.

 #### GitHub Pages to the rescue!

 [Github Pages](https://pages.github.com/) came to my attention and at first glance it seemed easy to use so I decided to try it out.
+GitHub offers an automatic page generator for Pages sites that you can access in `Settings > Options > GitHub Pages` but this doesn't seem to offer as much flexibility for the theme and layout of the site as I wanted.

-GitHub Pages has support for [Jekyll](http://jekyllrb.com/) which is a static site generator with support for writing blogs in Markdown.
+Fortunately, GitHub Pages has support for [Jekyll](http://jekyllrb.com/) which is a static site generator with support for writing blogs in Markdown.

+Here's what I had to do to make this work:

 #### Setting up a GitHub Page

 The first thing I did to set this up was to create a git repo named `<your-github-username>.github.io`.

 In my case this was `thetizzo.github.io`.
-Make sure that your username is spelled correctly and the name of the repo matches this format or GitHub Pages will not display the site correctly.
+It is important to make sure that your username is spelled correctly and the name of the repo matches this format or GitHub Pages will not display the site correctly.

+For personal GitHub Pages, the site will automatically be served using the master branch of this repository.
+It's shocking how quickly changes will show up on the actual site once you push them to GitHub.
+It often doesn't take more than a few seconds.

 #### Setting up Jekyll

-GitHub has an automatic page generator available for Pages sites that you can find in the `Settings > Options > GitHub Pages` but I wanted more flexibilty with the theme and style of the site so I decided to use Jekyll instead.

 To get Jekyll set up I ran these 3 steps: